 Working capital is a common measure of a company's efficiency when it comes to its day-to-day operations.
 You can calculate it as: Current Assets - Current Liabilities.
-Positive working capital indicates that a company is able to fulfill its debtv obligations and remain financially viable.
+Positive working capital indicates that a company is able to fulfill its debt obligations and remain financially viable.
 And of course, it is essential for a business to continually meet its operational needs.

 Businesses with seasonal or cyclical revenue often require more working capital to stay positive during their off-season.
 For example, a company may be significantly busier during the holidays, resulting in large profits at the end of the year.
-However, the company must have enough business capital to buy inventory and cover payroll during slower periods as well.
+However, the company must have enough capital to buy inventory and cover payroll during slower periods as well.

 Why Choose Working Capital

-A working capital loan, or working capital financing, is a form of unsecured business loan that can be used for a variety of business purposes.
+A working capital loan, or working capital financing, is a form of small business loan that can be used for a variety of business purposes.
 Many businesses finance their everyday operations with working capital loans.
 It’s an easy way to cover the day-to-day expenses of running a business, and your company can receive fast funding in as little as one day after approval.
 Take a look at some of the most common ways working capital is used.